jcchoiling/voting-flask/README.md

     virtualenv venv

-##### *Just to remind this demo works well with python version 3.5 above, in case you have lower version and you want to create different version of python virtual environment.
+##### *Just to remind this demo works well with python version 3.5 or above, in case you have lower version and you want to create different version of python virtual environment.
 You will have to use the specific python to run the script as below.*

         # virtualenv -p /usr/local/Cellar/python3/3.6.2/bin/python3.6 venv